Windows Recovery Environment

 When calculating free space, note:

 The recovery image, winre.wim, is typically between 250-300MB, depending on what drivers, languages, and customizations you add.

 The file system itself can take up additional space.
 For example, NTFS may reserve 5-15MB or more on a 750MB partition.

 This partition must use the Type ID: DE94BBA4-06D1-4D40-A16A-BFD50179D6AC.

 The recovery tools should be in a separate partition than the Windows partition to support automatic failover and to support booting partitions encrypted with Windows BitLocker Drive Encryption.

 We recommend that you place this partition immediately after the Windows partition.
 This allows Windows to modify and recreate the partition later if future updates require a larger recovery image."

 Those recommendations are for UEFI/GPT systems.
 I had 450MB with 51MB free space.
 So I should be good, right?
 After going through all the following (and some more problems that I created for myself along the way) it still wouldn't work.
-I used BootIt Bare Metal, did a little bit of shrinking, some sliding, and got my partition up to 550MB.
-Now it's all good.
-I guess a partition larger than 500MB doesn't actually need 320MB of free space.
+I used BootIt UEFI, did a little bit of shrinking, some sliding, got my partition up to 550MB, and it was all good.
 I've tried it a number of times and it just keeps working.
 Here is how it's done: